jpsca/tcom/README.md

-# jinjax
+# Object templates

-Server-Side Components with Jinja
+Replace your HTML templates with Python server-Side components